nicklafferty/craftycody/content/life/park-city-ut.md

 Park City is a cute mountain town that caters to its tourists.
 Main street looks like something out of a Hallmark movie and is filled with shops and places to eat.
 It's fun to go and walk around.

+Buses are also free so it's really easy to get around.

 ### Other winter sports